GreatDevelopers/WorkshopTraining/README.md

 ## Instructions

-You can simply make the pdf file of each shop seperately or a combined file of every shop, with just one command.
+You can simply make the pdf/html file of each shop seperately or a combined file of every shop, with just one command.
 The steps are as follows :

 1. Open the terminal and clone the repository in your system with the command :